The 14 best places to visit in Montana

 3. Bozeman

-Yes, Bozeman makes a centrally located base camp for exploring Yellowstone, Hyalite Canyon, and a treasure trove of regional hot springs such as Bozeman Hot Springs and Chico Hot Springs.
-But while you’re there, you’ll also want to explore Bozeman’s downtown area, peruse some local art at the Emerson Center, enjoy a night out at Opera Montana, visit the Gallatin History Museum or see what’s available at the farmers’ market.
+Yes, Bozeman makes an excellent base camp for exploring Yellowstone, Hyalite Canyon, and a treasure trove of regional hot springs such as Bozeman Hot Springs and Chico Hot Springs.
+But don't sleep on the downtown area – peruse some local art at the Emerson Center, enjoy a night out at Opera Montana, visit the Gallatin History Museum or see what’s available at the farmers’ market.

-The university city of Bozeman draws winter sports enthusiasts throughout its long, powdery winter season.
+This university city draws winter sports enthusiasts throughout its long, powdery winter season.
 From November to April, residents and visitors flock toward the cold smoke of two of Montana's best ski and snowboard destinations, Bridger Bowl Ski Area and Big Sky Resort.

-Bridger Bowl is at the backdoor of Bozeman, accessible with a 30-minute drive or a free shuttle ride.
-Its 2000 skiable acres attract a moderate crowd of students, community members, and tourists, though it only gets busy by Montana standards, with rarely more than a 20-minute chairlift wait.
+Bridger Bowl is at the backdoor of Bozeman, accessible via a 30-minute drive or a free shuttle ride.
+Its 2000 skiable acres attract a moderate crowd of students, community members and tourists, though it only gets busy by Montana standards, with rarely more than a 20-minute chairlift wait.
 Lift tickets are cheaper if you buy online through Bridger Bowl's website.

 Best place for natural wonders